aryensiwach/Face-Recognition-Attendance-System/README.md

 GitHub: https://github.com/aryensiwach

-the camera change feature and student panel is under build ,will update when finished,
+The camera change feature and student panel is under build ,will update when finished.
 ---